pet insurance vs. pet wellness plans

 It’s important you know exactly what is and is not covered before making your decision.
 You should compare wellness programs to see which works best for you and your pet.

 Should I get pet insurance or a pet wellness plan?

-Since life is unpredictable, pets at any age can benefit from pet insurance.
+There are pros and cons to both, but because life is unpredictable, pets at any age can benefit from pet insurance.
 It only takes one unfortunate incident to realize how valuable injury and illness protection can be.
 You also shouldn’t have to worry about the expense of your best friend’s care when they are unwell.